Language : English 简体 繁體

 Lucio Blanco Pitlo III

-Lucio Blanco Pitlo III is a Research Fellow at the Asia-Pacific Pathways to Progress Foundation and the University of the Philippines Korea Research Centre, Lecturer at the Chinese Studies Programme at Ateneo de Manila University, Contributing Editor (Reviews) for the Asian Politics & Policy Journal and Board Member of the Philippine Association for China Studies.
+Lucio Blanco Pitlo III is President of Philippine Association for Chinese Studies and a research fellow at the Asia-Pacific Pathways to Progress Foundation.
+He previously worked at the University of the Philippines Korea Research Centre, and lectured at the Chinese Studies Programme at Ateneo de Manila University.
+He was also a Board Member of the Philippine Association for China Studies.

 • Apr 06, 2018